Lomiko Metals Inc.

 The graphite market is predicted to hit$ 27 Billion by 2025. .
 With demands for graphite from various industries, the market growth of graphite has been exponential.

 The times are changing, and there are demands for electric vehicles, and there is also a rise in the commercial applications of graphene.
-Also the growing demand of energy storage will drive the growth of the graphite market.
+Also, the growing demand for energy storage will drive the growth of the graphite market.